What is a balance transfer?

 Some cards will have higher interest rates than others.
 What you’ll be charged varies from card to card.

-Is transferring to another credit card worth it?
+Is transferring your balance to another credit card worth it?

-But balance transfer cards aren’t a perfect solution for every borrower.
+A balance transfer credit card isn't a perfect solution for every borrower.
 Let’s go over the pros and cons of this debt-management option.

 The 0% APR is the most obvious plus with these cards.